 Length of stay varies based on the individual’s needs and goals.
 We offer a continuum of care for men through our Residential Treatment Program, Community Integration Program, Extension of Services Program, and Intensive Outpatient Program (the later of which serves all genders), allowing men to transition through varying levels of care and support throughout their journey in recovery while remaining within the community.

 Are the treatments within the program supported by scientific evidence, commonly referred to as evidence-based practices?

 When looking into treatment options it is beneficial to verify that the interventions being utilized have been proven to work and are supported by research.

 WestBridge utilizes evidence-based practices to ensure the quality and standard of care is met to allow the best opportunity for individuals to meet their treatment goals.
 The foundation of our services is based on the Integrated Dual Disorder Treatment (IDDT) and Stages of Change models.
-Other evidence-based practices WestBridge has implemented include Family Education and Support, Assertive Community Treatment, Cognitive Behavioral Therapy, Motivational Interviewing, Mindfulness, Collaborative Psychopharmacology, Contingency Management and Mutual Support.
+Other evidence-based practices WestBridge has implemented include Family Education and Support, Assertive Community Treatment, Cognitive Behavioral Therapy, Motivational Interviewing, Mindfulness, Collaborative Psychopharmacology, Contingency Management, and Mutual Support.

 How do you track long-term progress and outcomes of those who receive treatment in your program?